forter/security-101-for-saas-startups/security.md

 * [https://nvd.nist.gov/download/nvd-rss.xml](https://nvd.nist.gov/download/nvd-rss.xml)
 ![security rss filter](https://github.com/forter/security-101-for-saas-startups/raw/abs-image-links-for-embedding/images/image_1.png)

 * It is very difficult at a later stage to separate the production network from the development network.
-In AWS security is most easily managed on an account level, so a development VPC should be on a separate account in the same organisation.
+In AWS, security is most easily managed on an account level, so a development VPC should be on a separate account in the same organisation.
 Usually there are three accounts.
-One for Consolidated Billing, one for production and another one for everything else (development and back office that are configured via network ACLs to communicate only with your office).
+One for Consolidated Billing, one for production, and another one for everything else (development and back office that are configured via network ACLs to communicate only with your office).

 * Recently Amazon announced [AWS Organisations](https://aws.amazon.com/organizations/) that takes it one step further, by making it easier to apply policies on all of the different accounts and takes care of billing too.